killermosi/OXC-ModPortal/_internal/v1.0.0/specifications/01-Overview.md

 The application will load in two stages:

- 1. When the user loads the portal for the first time in a browser session, no "page content" is loaded
+ 1. When the user loads the portal for the first time in a browser session, only the "page frame" is loaded: top menu, notifications area, "see through" area and the footer.
+No actual "page content" is loaded, though the actual area where the page content will be displayed is loaded.
  1. The application automatically  makes an AJAX request to the static domain to load the actual page content.